 You already own some of the best tools for dreamy photography.
 One of these tools is a window.

-Window reflections can add depth and a pop of colour to a simple portrait.
-They can hide background distractions and emphasise a model’s eye colour.
+Window reflections can add depth and a pop of color to a simple portrait.
+They can hide background distractions and emphasise a model’s eye color.
 They’re also perfect for framing faces and adding abstract elements to a composition.